Kinetic Mixing from Kaluza-Klein Modes: A Simple Construction for Portal Matter: Phenomenology

 While the constraints on the compactification scale from conventional searches for Kaluza-Klein gauge bosons are severely weakened in our portal matter scenario, the same can not be said for constraints arising from precision low-energy measurements.
 It therefore behooves us to at least estimate the severity with which these measurements might constrain our model.
-As our model, with its arbitrarily imposed flavor universality and flat geometry is meant only to be a semi-realistic construction, it is likely not especially useful, and certainly beyond the scope of this paper, to do a global fit to electroweak and Higgs precision measurements in this setup.
-Instead, we may get a feel for the limits imposed from these constraints by simply considering the expected $\rho$ parameter shift that our model of extra dimensions might generate.
+As our model, with its arbitrarily imposed flavor universality and flat geometry is meant only to be a semi-realistic construction, it is likely not especially useful, and certainly beyond the scope of this paper, to do a global fit to electroweak and Higgs precision measurements in this setup.\footnote{In our simple construction the fact that all bulk fermions share universal vanishing bulk masses means that the usual harsh constraints from flavor-changing four-fermion operators, \eg those considered in \cite{Csaki:2010az}, are severely suppressed, for example.} Instead, we may get a feel for the limits imposed from these constraints by simply considering the expected $\rho$ parameter shift that our model of extra dimensions might generate.
 To compute this, we can adapt the techniques of \cite{Delgado:2007ne} to integrate out the heavy Kaluza-Klein modes of the theory and express the new physics as effective dimension-6 operators.
 In the Warsaw basis \cite{Grzadkowski:2010es} of dimension-6 operators, the $\rho$ parameter is then given by \cite{Bagnaschi:2022whn,Kribs:2020jgn}

 using the operator definitions of \cite{Bagnaschi:2022whn}.
 In Appendix \ref{appendix:EDSMEFT}, we find that in our construction the operators in Eq.(\ref{eq:GeneralRhoFormula}) are given by

 where $\omega_L$ and $\tau_{L0}$ are the $\phi=0$ and $\phi=\pi$ brane-localized kinetic terms for the SM charged lepton fields, respectively, as in Table \ref{table:fermionModelContent}.
 Additional contributions to these operators from the massive Kaluza-Klein tower modes of the fermion fields are ignored here, since these will be severely suppressed for light fermions (specifically, they should only emerge at $O(m_{e,\mu}^2 R^2)$ for these measurements).
 These results give us the expression